OCTSharpImaging/OCTSharp/README.md

   5. Load the corresponding .ccf file
   6. Load 3rd Calibration Curve as excel file if needed
   7. Enable display features (Warning: Enable mutiple plotting charts may cause GUI freeze)
-  8. Click "Live" button to perform Imaging
+  8. Click "Scan" button to perform Imaging
   9. Click "Stop" to exit imaging section
   10. Click "Save" button to perform one time scan and save raw data to the pre-defined directory (if Save is enabled)